www.ravstass.com > RAVSTASS Wiki > KBSC > Contesting Shots

 Many coaching manuals, exhaust chapters on defensive patterns, and neglect the key moment.
 Contesting shots is paramount to the success of any Defence.

 Observe: If you hear this sacred cow, the team is under prepared.
-Full stop
+Full stop.

 Problem: There are further tasks to merely getting a hand to the shooter.
-When you hear this, it is reactive because the opposition has got a scoring run going, rather than being inculcated in normal business.
+When you hear this, it is reactive because the opposition has got a scoring run going, rather than being inculcated into normal business.
 The imploring is actually better translated as 'more effort required.'
 If this is the situation, your problems are bigger than merely getting a hand to the shooter.

-Origin: Poor training preparation, if this needs to be emphasised in a game, we need to start again with our training plan.
+Origin: Poor training preparation.
+If this needs to be emphasised in a game, we need to start again with our training plan.

 Every shooting drill in training needs to include close out to the shooter.
 A simple three man shooting drill, can include the rebounder closing out to the shooter, and becoming the next passer.
 Contesting shots in training also helps develop the competence of your shooters, and their ability to recognise how much (or little) space they actually need and grow comfortable with those situations.
 A shooter who feels unrushed and comfortable with extreme pressure becomes a great scorer.
 Creating these situations routinely will improve your offence and defence.